How to Use Warehouse Quality Control to Improve Shipping Workflows

 You can apply warehouse quality control techniques during receiving, picking, and packing.
 And creating quality control checkpoints in each stage of the shipping workflow can reduce fulfillment errors.
 The green areas in the image below signify stages where managers can implement quality control measures.
 It is not uncommon to have more than one quality control checkpoint.

 This breakdown in quality control usually occurs at times when delivery speed is the overwhelming focus.
-The irony is that high-pressure situations, or fast moving workflows, are precisely when most problems occur.
+The irony is that high-pressure situations, or fast-moving workflows, are precisely when most problems occur.
 Often when a company bypasses warehouse quality control in favor of quick fulfillment, the wrong (or defective) products are shipped.
+These mistakes are compounded if you’re running multiple warehouses or in the process of trying to scale up to a larger operation.

 But by looking at data, warehouse managers can see which errors occur most often and when.
 In turn, they’ll realize the importance of inspecting orders before shipping.
 This is true even when — and especially when — orders are time-sensitive or the workflow is moving at a higher than average speed.